FrankHJCuypers/gaai/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/FrankHJCuypers/Gaai?logo=github)](https://github.com/FrankHJCuypers/Gaai/graphs/contributors)
 [![GitHub commit activity (master)](https://img.shields.io/github/commit-activity/y/FrankHJCuypers/Gaai/master?logo=github)](https://github.com/FrankHJCuypers/Gaai/commits/master)

-# Nexxtender Home android app
+# Nexxtender Charger android app

-The goal of this app is to control the *Nexxtender Home* charger without requiring the [Android Nexxtmove](https://play.google.com/store/apps/details?id=com.powerdale.nexxtender) app.
+The goal of this app is to control the *Nexxtender Home* and *Nexxtender Mobile* charger without requiring the [Android Nexxtmove](https://play.google.com/store/apps/details?id=com.powerdale.nexxtender) app.
-The Android Nexxtmove app is the official app for controlling the *Nexxtender Home* charger and for syncing billing information to the [Nexxtmove.me](https://www.nexxtmove.me/) website for refunding.
+The Android Nexxtmove app is the official app for controlling the *Nexxtender* chargers and for syncing billing information to the [Nexxtmove.me](https://www.nexxtmove.me/) website for refunding.
 Both the Nexxtmove app and the Nexxtmove.me website require a username and password to login.
-Without it, it is impossible to use the Nexxtmove app and therefore impossible to operate the *Nexxtender* Home charger, which has no UI or input device on its own.
+Without it, it is impossible to use the Nexxtmove app and therefore impossible to operate the *Nexxtender Home* charger, which has no UI or input device on its own.
 If you no longer have a valid username and password for the Nexxtmove app, using *Gaai* is an option.
 Other alternatives are